Studying psychology at undergraduate level gives you entry to one of the fastest growing professions in the world.

-The School of Psychology at Deakin is one of the largest and most progressive psychology departments in Australia.
+Deakin's School of Psychology is one of the largest and most progressive psychology departments in Australia.
 We are one of five Schools within the Faculty of Health, and have a strong presence in Melbourne, Geelong and Warrnambool.
 At undergraduate level, almost a third of our students study online while they live and work in places as distant as Alaska, as remote as the North-West Kimberley, or as nearby as Footscray.

 There are three things that really distinguish our teaching programs from others:

-- We prepare our students so that they understand what employers require, how to present themselves to prospective employers, and how they can work over time to develop a fulfilling career.
+- We prepare our students knowing what employers require, how to present themselves to prospective employers, and how they can work over time to develop a fulfilling career.

-3. Study and Career Pathways
+3. Study and career pathways